< Go to Water Bottles

 Initially, the Zinger had no rubbery flavors, even though it has a rubbery straw and bite valve.
 Once we drank lemon water out of it a few times, a strong citrus-y flavor was imparted on the straw and was difficult to remove, even after washing.
 This isn't a huge problem, considering the purpose of having this bottle is to have citrus infused water.

-The Zinger rings in around the same price as the CamelBak Eddy -$16 online.
+The Zinger rings in a bit more than the CamelBak Eddy — $18 online.
 For a novelty bottle, this is a reasonable price.
 Because it is plastic and has a complex design, the Zinger may not last as long as a metal bottle, which is simpler and more durable - think Klean Kanteen Vacuum Insulated.
 But, if your heart is set on lemon-infused water, then this could be the bottle for you.

 The Zinger is a novelty bottle designed for a specific use.
 If you are excited about lemon water and are planning on using the bottle mostly around your home or work environment, then the Zinger is a good option.
 It is also lightweight and fits in most cup holders, so it works well as a travel bottle, too.